The Weirdest Landmark Every State Is Extremely Proud Of

 Kansas: The World's Largest Ball of Twine

-Probably one of the weirdest state landmarks on this list is the world’s largest ball of twine in Cawker City, Kansas.
+Probably one of the weirdest state landmarks is the world's largest ball of twine in Cawker City, Kansas.
 Started by Frank Stoeber in 1953, the ball weighed nearly 5,000 pounds and stood at eight feet tall by 1961 when it was given as a gift to the city.
-Today, the ball of twine sits as an iconic Kansas tourist attraction and citizens still add twine to it every year at the annual Twine-athon.
+Today, the ball of twine remains an iconic Kansas tourist attraction and citizens still add twine to it every year at the annual Twine-athon.

 Kentucky: The "Florence Y'all" Water Tower